FRC1257/robotics-training/frc/README.md

 ## Programming Environment

 For robot programming, we use something called Visual Studio Code, which offers a lot of features as well as the ability to compile and deploy robot code (if you install the WPILib extension).
-However, for learning it is essential for people to get as much practice as possible on your own, so if you do not have a computer available we can use direct editing in GitHub with our robot template.
+However, for learning it is essential for you to get as much practice as possible on your own, so if you do not have a computer available we can use direct editing in GitHub with our robot template.
 We will go over how to make a template project from this in the Basics section.

 ## Examples